NaluCFD/Nalu/README.md

 This document can be found under the [Nalu Documentation](http://nalu.readthedocs.io/en/latest/source/theory/index.html).

+### Nalu Documentation

+The Nalu documentation website is located [here](http://nalu.readthedocs.io/en/latest/).

 ### Building Nalu

 Detailed build instructions for Nalu and the accompanied required TPLs, e.g., Trilinos, YAML, etc., can be found in the [Nalu Documentation](http://nalu.readthedocs.io/en/latest/).

-### Status
+### Nightly Testing Status

 [![CDash Logo](https://github.com/NaluCFD/Nalu/wiki/images/cDashLogo.gif)](http://my.cdash.org/index.php?project=Nalu)

+Nightly testing results can be seen by clicking the CDash logo above.
 More details on testing can be found [here](http://nalu.readthedocs.io/en/latest/source/developer/testing.html).

 ### Help
-Projects that are using Nalu for sponsored activities should consult the <nalucfd@googlegroups.com>.
+Projects that are using Nalu for sponsored activities should consult <nalucfd@googlegroups.com>.

 ### For consulting

-Consulting for Nalu is available through the consulting <naluconsulting@gmail.com>.
+Consulting for Nalu is available through the consulting email <naluconsulting@gmail.com>.